 - 4 Tbsp. vegetable oil, divided

 - 4 garlic cloves, thinly sliced

 - 1 shallot, thinly sliced

-- 1 Fresno chile, seeds and ribs removed, thinly sliced (optional)
+- 1 small Fresno chile, seeds and ribs removed, thinly sliced (optional)

 - ¼ cup thinly sliced green onion

 - White rice and fresh basil for serving